Serengeti sunset © Judith Duk

 Tanzania, one of the largest countries in East Africa, is a tourist jewel that is too often overlooked by visitors to Africa.
-Home to the continent's highest peak (Mount Kilimanjaro), its lowest depression (the bed of Lake Tanganyika), its most famous national park (the Serengeti), and part of its largest lake (Lake Victoria), Tanzania's natural wonders are perfectly complemented by its excellent range of tourist attractions and activities.
+Home to the continent's highest peak (Mount Kilimanjaro), its lowest depression (the bed of Lake Tanganyika), its most famous national park (the Serengeti), and part of its largest lake by area (Lake Victoria), Tanzania's natural wonders are perfectly complemented by its excellent range of tourist attractions and activities.

 Travellers to Tanzania most commonly come in search of one or more of four famous travel experiences: a sun-soaked getaway to the island paradise of Zanzibar for an exotic beach vacation complemented by a visit to the historic, UNESCO-listed Stone Town; a snorkelling and diving holiday in the Spice Islands, especially Mafia Island, where a gorgeous coral reef system and the opportunity to swim with whale sharks draws underwater enthusiasts from all over the world; safari tours of Tanzania's world-famous game and wildlife parks, particularly the magnificent Serengeti National Park which annually plays host to the largest mammal migration in the world; and a visit to Mount Kilimanjaro National Park, often combined with the challenge of climbing the mighty peak, which rises out of lush rainforest and can be summited by comparatively inexperienced hikers.